kowsikan-s/STbST/README.md

-# Hybrid Splay Tree with Balanced Subtrees
+# Sub-Tree balanced Splay Tree

 ## What is this project?